Home / Children/Family /

 Building Compassionate Communities (BCC) is a multi-year grant Centerstone was awarded in 2019 by the Illinois Children’s Healthcare Foundation (ILCHF).
 BCC isn’t a standalone program, rather it supplements both clinical and family services programs within Centerstone and the mental health system of support in Franklin, Jackson, Perry, and Williamson counties.
 The foundation of BCC provides our regional system of support with three pillars to strengthen child and family resilience while improving access to healthcare and enhancing overall mental health: networking through collaboration, high quality professional development, and family resource developers.

 The concept of BCC sprang from the ILCHF grant awarded to Centerstone with the overarching goal of improving the mental health of children and communities throughout Southern Illinois.
 BCC’s vison is to build compassionate communities by collaborating with regional partners and families to integrate services and create lasting change that directly affects children and families.
 Community partners in the four-county region involved with BCC include:

 - Children’s Medical & Mental Health Resource Network

 - Illinois Department of Children and Family Services

 - Jackson County Health Department

 - Prevent Child Abuse Illinois

 - Redeploy Illinois

-- Regional Offices of Education 21 and 30
+- Regional Office of Education 21 & School Districts Within

 - Shawnee Health Services